 Looking for cute and comfy maternity activewear?
-I’ve scoured the mall and the web to find you the best picks.
+I’ve scoured the mall and the web to find you the best picks in maternity workout clothes.

 If you’re like me, sitting around all day waiting for 9 months to pass is just not an option.
 Moms, even pregnant ones, need fitness.
 But depending on your pregnancy and your body, however, you will go through times where working out is just not an option.

 But most of us know that continuing to move (even if it’s just walking) is one of the best things we can do for ourselves during pregnancy.

 But if you’re like me, you have a hard time finding maternity clothes you like, let alone maternity activewear.

 Seriously, I went to Motherhood the other day and was just BUMMED at their selection of maternity activewear.
 I don’t want to spend very much money on something I’m only going to wear a few more months.
 I’m cheap and I just felt the need for maternity activewear NOW at almost 7 months.
 So I’m not about to spend money on more maternity clothes unless I like them and can wear them comfortably for awhile postpartum.

 For those of us who have a drawer full of regular activewear to begin with, it can be easy to make it several months into a pregnancy without feeling a huge need for maternity activewear.

 But somewhere along the way, sometimes suddenly, everything will feel tight and uncomfortable just to wear – let alone work out in.

 I knew that I was going to want cute maternity activewear from the beginning of this pregnancy – because during my last pregnancy I couldn’t work out at all.
 I knew that this time had to be different.
 So, when my last comfortable pair of workout capris finally got just a little too snug, I was on the hunt.

 Make Me Look Cute, I’m Pregnant